Aorux01/Nuance/README.md

 3. Optionally edit the title, artist, album and cover art.
 4. Click "Export MP3" and choose where to save the result.

+## Note

+> Some errors encountered during software development were fixed with the help of Artificial Intelligence (AI).

 ## Presets at a glance

 | Preset            | What it does                                        |